By Eva Briggs, MD

 They swarmed over my hand.
 A batch of them stung me simultaneously.

 That was sufficient to make me quickly withdraw my hand.
 I abandoned the hunt.
-I’m not an entomologist, but my friend claims they were harvester ants.
-She informed me that when threatened, one ant emits chemical pheromones that incite its neighbors to sting in unison.
+I’m not an entomologist, but my friend claims they were harvester ants, and she learned from missionpestcontrol.com/san-diego-ca that when threatened, one ant emits chemical pheromones that incite its neighbors to sting in unison.
 At least the burning, stinging pain only lasted a few hours.

 An entomologist named Justin O. Schmidt spent his career studying stinging Hymenoptera, the insect group that includes wasps, bees, ants and sawflies.
 His interests include the biochemistry of stings.
 He devised a pain scale, rating sting pain severity from one to four.
 Pain level one includes the sweat bee.
 He describes it as “light, ephemeral, almost fruity.
 A tiny spark has singed a single hair on your arm.”
 Pain level four, the highest level, would be the bullet ant.
 Its description is “pure, intense, brilliant pain… Like walking over flaming charcoal with a 3-inch nail embedded in your heel.”